olivierduron/Anaplasma_sloth_infections/R_command_lines_and_scripts.md

 2        74     100.33 12   16.409   0.1732
 ```

-Compute AIC for both models to evaluate model fit
+Compute AIC for both models to evaluate model fit:
 ```
 AIC(model_1, model_1a)
 ```